-Unlike the brick-and-mortar restaurants, you don’t have to invest in a spacious place at a prime location, attractive interiors, worry about parking, and an army of staff.
-Instead, it can be easily set up in a small rental space or on shared third-party premises alongside other ghost kitchens.
+Unlike the brick-and-mortar restaurants, you don’t have to invest in a spacious place at a prime location, attractive interiors, worry about parking, and an army of food staff.
+Instead, it can be easily set up in small commercial kitchen space or on shared third-party premises alongside other virtual kitchens.
 What’s more?
 Such shared spaces often provide you with all the necessary cooking equipment and setups, making your job even easier.

-Ghost kitchens are also referred to as virtual, dark, and cloud kitchens.
+Ghost kitchens are also referred to as virtual kitchens, dark kitchens, and cloud kitchens.

 What are Virtual Restaurants?

 A simple definition of a virtual restaurant would be a delivery-only model of an existing restaurant.
 Let’s say you already own a restaurant and want to introduce another cuisine to your customers.
-Starting a brand-new traditional restaurant, in this case, would be too expensive, time-consuming, and hectic.
-That’s when you can opt for a virtual restaurant that runs out of the same kitchen as your existing, well-established restaurant.
+Starting new restaurant brands would be too expensive, time-consuming, and hectic.
+That’s when you can opt for a virtual restaurant that runs out of the same kitchen as your existing, traditional restaurants.

 Think of it as a digital-only storefront of your current restaurant that serves the customers with its delivery-exclusive menu.
-You prepare the food in your present kitchen with no added investments and overheads.
-Customers order the food, and you deliver through third-party food delivery apps or your own dedicated platform.
+You prepare the food in your delivery-only restaurants with no added investments and overheads.
+Customers order the food on an online ordering platform, and you deliver it through third-party food delivery apps.

 What Makes Ghost Kitchens Different From a Virtual Restaurant?

-The key difference between a ghost kitchen and a virtual restaurant is that the former may not have its brick-and-mortar counterpart at all.
+The key difference between ghost kitchens and virtual restaurants is that the former may not have its brick-and-mortar counterpart at all.
 A ghost kitchen can solely exist on the digital platform with no pick-up or drive-in offering.
 The only way to order food from them is through the websites or apps of their food delivery partners.